CQX96/CQX96-Linux/Documentation/spi/spi-summary.rst

-While "spi_device" would be the bottom boundary of the driver, the upper boundaries might include sysfs (especially for sensor readings), the input layer, ALSA, networking, MTD, the character device framework, or other Linux subsystems.
+While "spi_device" would be the bottom boundary of the driver, the upper boundaries might include sysfs (especially for sensor readings), the input layer, ALSA, networking, MTD, the character device framework, or other CQX96 subsystems.

 Note that there are two types of memory your driver must manage as part of interacting with SPI devices.

-  - I/O buffers use the usual Linux rules, and must be DMA-safe.
+  - I/O buffers use the usual CQX96 rules, and must be DMA-safe.
     You'd normally allocate them from the heap or free page pool.
     Don't use the stack, or anything that's declared "static".